causalMedAnalysis/impmed/README.md

-# impmed: Causal Mediation Analysis Using Pure Regression Imputation
+# impmed: A Stata Module for Causal Mediation Analysis Using Pure Regression Imputation

 `impmed` is a Stata module designed to perform causal mediation analysis using pure regression imputation, suitable for scenarios with single or multiple mediators.